What are the most important things to know about Combivir?

 - Loss of appetite for several days or longer

-Contact your health care provider right away if you have muscle weakness.
+Combivir may cause myopathy, especially when used for a long time.
+Contact your health care provider right away if you develop muscle weakness or pain.

 Combivir can cause blood disorders such as a very low number of red blood cells (severe anemia) or lower than normal number of white blood cells (neutropenia).
 Keep all appointments to have your blood count checked while you’re taking Combivir.

 Worsening of liver disease (sometimes resulting in death) has occurred in people who have both HIV and ribavirin.
-If you are taking Combivir as well as interferon with or without ribavirin and you experience new side effects, tell your health care provider.(HCV) and who are taking HIV medicines and are also being treated for HCV with with or without
+If you are taking Combivir as well as interferon with or without ribavirin and you experience new side effects, tell your health care provider.(HCV) and who are taking HIV medicines with or without

 While taking Combivir, it is important to keep all of your appointments with your health care provider.